 We realize that sometimes people are not able to keep their pets for one reason or another.
-While we primarily serve lost and stray animals, in rare circumstances, we will accept owner-surrendered pets for a fee (when space allows).
+We primarily serve lost and stray animals.
+Voluntary owner surrendered pets are not currently accepted at this time.

-We ask that owners first try all of the following methods of rehoming their pets.
+We ask that owners try all of the following methods of rehoming their pets.

 Check with friends and family